haydengunraj/COVIDNet-CT/README.md

-# COVID-Net Open Source Initiative - COVIDNet-CT
+# COVID-Net Open Source Initiative - COVID-Net CT

-**Note: The COVIDNet-CT models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
+**Note: The COVID-Net CT models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
-Please do not use COVIDNet-CT for self-diagnosis and seek help from your local health authorities.**
+Please do not use COVID-Net CT for self-diagnosis and seek help from your local health authorities.**

-**Update 2020-12-XX:** We released the [COVIDNet-CT v2 models](docs/models.md) and [COVIDx-CT v2 A and B]() datasets.
+**Update 2021-01-XX:** We released the [COVID-Net CT-2 models](docs/models.md) and [COVIDx CT-2A and CT-2B]() datasets.

-**Update 2020-12-23:** The [COVIDNet-CT paper](https://www.frontiersin.org/articles/10.3389/fmed.2020.608525) was published in Frontiers in Medicine.
+**Update 2020-12-23:** The [COVID-Net CT paper](https://www.frontiersin.org/articles/10.3389/fmed.2020.608525) was published in _Frontiers in Medicine_.

-**Update 2020-12-03:** We released the [COVIDx-CT v1](https://www.kaggle.com/dataset/c395fb339f210700ba392d81bf200f766418238c2734e5237b5dd0b6fc724fcb/version/1) dataset on Kaggle.
+**Update 2020-12-03:** We released the [COVIDx CT v1](https://www.kaggle.com/dataset/c395fb339f210700ba392d81bf200f766418238c2734e5237b5dd0b6fc724fcb/version/1) dataset on Kaggle.

-**Update 2020-09-13:** We released a preprint of the [COVIDNet-CT paper](https://arxiv.org/abs/2009.05383).
+**Update 2020-09-13:** We released a preprint of the [COVID-Net CT paper](https://arxiv.org/abs/2009.05383).

 <p align="center">
 	<img src="assets/exp-covidnet-ct-b.png" alt="photo not available" width="90%" height="40%">